ltzmax/maxcogs/CONTRIBUTING.md

 - `black {source_file_or_directory}`

-## How to use isort?

-it's as simple as black but this is with isort and you need to install this too:
-- `pip install isort`

-when that is done you run:

-- `isort {source_file_or_directory}`

-Version `21.7b0`of black and `5.9.3` of isort is what this repo is using.
+Version `21.7b0`of black is what this repo is using.